jtomassoni/mmb/docs/BACKUP.md

 # Backup & Recovery System

-This document describes the backup and recovery system for the Monaghan's Midnight Smash platform.
+This document describes the backup and recovery system for Monaghan's Bar & Grill website.

 ## Overview